markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 My EFI is setup for Opencore's GUI interface.
 You will need to modify serveral settings if you do not wish to use Opencore's GUI (refer to https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html)

 Turbo Boost Unlock for dual E5-2678v3 Xeon.
-My EFI includes extra driver V3.efi to support turbo boost unlock on all cores (3.3Ghz on all cores).
 You must use modified bios with microcode removed AND under Kernel -> Quirks you must set AppleXcpmForceBoost to "True" (this is already setup correctly in my EFI).

 Good Luck!